SpadaSchiavonesca/Hangman-Game-in-Python/README.md

 # 📚 CS50's Introduction to Programming with Python - Hangman Game

 > Project for Harvard University's CS50 Introduction to Programming with Python.
-> An introduction to programming using Python, a popular language for general-purpose programming, data science, web programming, and more.
+> An introduction to programming using Python, a popular language for general-purpose programming, data science, cybersecurity, web programming, and more.

 ---